kcjavier21/kcjavier21/README.md

 <h1 align="center">Hi!
 I'm Ken!</h1>

 <p>I am a software engineer and computer science graduate with extensive experience in full-stack web application development.
-Skilled in different programming languages including but not limited to JavaScript, Python, and Java.
-Possesses practical knowledge of numerous frameworks, libraries, databases, and cloud services.
-Constantly improving personal and professional skills, and taking on new challenges in the field of technology.</p>
+I love creating applications and digital services with the aim of making a better world and society.
+I'm constantly improving my personal and professional skills, and taking new challenges in the field of technology.</p>

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=kcjavier21&color=blue&base=4324">